dpcherian/astrolab/docs/source/tutorials.rst

 Tutorials
 =========

-.. caution:: Before attempting these examples, it's highly recommended that you first through the :ref:`the-modules` section!
+.. caution:: Before attempting these examples, it's highly recommended that you first through the :ref:`astrolab` section!

 .. toctree::